 Did You Know?

-Transition should be addressed in your Individual Education Plan (IEP) by your 16th birthday or earlier, if appropriate.
+Transition should be addressed in the students Individual Education Plan (IEP) by their 16th birthday or earlier, if appropriate.

-It is important to check the eligibility status of your Social Security Income (SSI) the month of your 18th birthday.
+It is important that students check their eligibility status of your Social Security Income (SSI) the month of your 18th birthday.
 Students will need to check their SSI eligibility status regardless of being previously denied or receiving benefits prior to age 18.

 The Department of Vocational Rehabilitation (DVR) offers short-term employment supports before the age of 21.
 Short-term services are also available after age 21.

 Long-term employment supports may be available through DSHS, Region 1, Developmental Disabilities Administration (DDA)/Spokane County Community Services, Housing, and Community Development Department when you are age 21 and exited from school.
 Spokane County can assist you in navigating a complex system.
 Some of the ways in which we can assist you for a smooth transition are:

 - Attending Individual Education Plan (IEP) meetings

 - Discussing future goals

-- Explaining what each agency can offer you in the areas of Employment and Community Access
+- Explaining what each agency can offer in the areas of Employment

 - Discussing other resources, e.g., Department of Vocational Rehabilitation (DVR)

-Spokane County offers Resource Fairs to give students the opportunity to meet each qualified agency that provides employment services.
-On page 8 of the Participant Guide are questions you may want to ask an agency while deciding who you will hire for employment supports.
+Spokane County Community Services, Housing, and Community Development Department offers Resource Fairs to give students the opportunity to meet each qualified agency that provides employment services.
+On page12 of the Participant Guide, are questions to ask an agency while deciding who to hire for employment supports.

 If you are between the ages of 16-21 and want to learn more about transitioning from high school to employment, please contact Linda Devlin at 509-477-4377.